Bachelor in Law and Political Science

 European Credit Transfers

-Students reading for any law degree at Trinity College Dublin must study 240 ECTs over the duration of the four years.
-Students on the Law and German programme study 70 ECTS in their first year, 65 ECTS in their second year, 45 ECTS while on Erasmus exchange in Germany in their third year, and 60 ECTS in their final year.
-The ECTS weighting for a module is a measure of the student input or workload required for that module, based on factors such as the number of contact hours, the number and length of written or verbally presented assessment exercises, class preparation and private study time, classes, and examinations.
-There is no intrinsic relationship between the credit volume of a module and its level of difficulty.
+Students reading for any law degree at Trinity College Dublin must study 240 ECTS over the duration of the four years.
+Generally, this entails 60 ECTS per year.
+The ECTS weighting for a module is a measure of the student input or workload required for that module, based on factors such as the number of contact teaching hours, the number and length of written or orally presented assessment exercises, class preparation and private study time, and examinations.
 In Trinity College Dublin, 1 ECTS unit is defined as 20-25 hours of student input so a 10-credit module will be designed to require 200-250 hours of student input including class contact time, private study and assessments.

 Having successfully completed this programme, students should be able to: